zanib2619/College-Management-System/README.md

 The main goal of this project is to design a well-structured schema that demonstrates:

 * Creating a database and tables
-* Defining primary and foreign keys
+* Using primary and foreign keys
 * Establishing relationships between entities
-* Writing clean and structured SQL
+* Structured SQL

 This project is part of my learning and internship submission, aimed at demonstrating my understanding of database design concepts.